surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.5.2-dev.1 =
+= 8.6.0-dev.1 =

-(2020/09/22) Fixed incorrect Schema AggregateRating meta tag values when the WPSSO JSON add-on is not active.
+(2020/09/22) Added WooCommerce product shipping data for the WPSSO JSON add-on.
+Fixed incorrect Schema AggregateRating meta tag values when the WPSSO JSON add-on is not active.

 = 8.5.1 =